Occidental Petroleum Corporation (OXY): These Numbers Show Where NYSE:OXY Stock Is Going Next

 Occidental Petroleum Corporation (OXY): Who are the competitors?

-The company’s main competitors (and peers) include Apache Corporation (APA) that is trading -36.95% down over the past 12 months.
-Exxon Mobil Corporation (XOM) is -12.51% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Apache Corporation (APA) that is trading -18.39% down over the past 12 months.
+Exxon Mobil Corporation (XOM) is 4.61% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -11.95% from the last report on Dec 30, 2020 to stand at a total of 32.13 million short shares sold with a short interest ratio of 1.31.